Ludwik Fleck Prize

 Committee: Membership on the book prize committees is completely ex-officio, consisting of council members and officers of the Society.

-Eligibility: Each year the committee will review books with publication dates from the 3 prior years.
+Eligibility--Books Due May 1: Each year the committee will review books with publication dates from the 3 prior years.
 For example, during the 2014 meeting, the committee will consider books with copyright dates of 2011 - 2013.
 Books may be re-nominated until their eligibility expires.
 Publishers or authors are responsible for sending review copies to each member of the committee by May 1 to be considered for that year's prize.
 Reprints, second editions, edited volumes, reference works and similar volumes are ineligible for consideration for the Fleck Prize.
 Multiple-authored books are eligible where they represent original work.

 Short List: Through the procedure above, committees will designate a preliminary short list and meet during the 4S annual meeting to determine the winners.
 Awards are to be granted solely on the basis of merit as determined by the members of the committee, without reference to book reviews or recommendations by outside members.
 If a consensus winner does not emerge, a secret ballot will determine the winner, with honorable mentions as appropriate.